-Soak in a hot spring with over a thousand years of history
+Soak in a hot spring with over 1,300 years of history

 When approaching Takeo Onsen, you first encounter a massive vermilion gate, constructed in 1915 and designated a National Important Cultural Property.
 Its classic Japanese style sets the tone for your bathing experience.

 Some of the private rooms offer a tatami room, with an old, classic-style onsen to soak in.

 - The oldest building operating as a hot spring